I Want Your Sex: Writing and production

+Part 1

+Part 1 of "I Want Your Sex" was recorded in August 1986 at Sarm West Studio 2 in Notting Hill, London, roughly two months after the Wham! split that June.
+The track started out as a "much faster [p]op song" that Michael had written, called "Johnny Sex".
+The song was produced for Michael's childhood friend David Austin, for whom Michael had already produced a single – "Turn to Gold" – in 1984.

+During sessions, a MIDI issue caused the drum machine to trigger random sounds off the used Roland Juno-106 and Yamaha DX7 synthesizers, which resulted in a "squelching, pulsing" bass sound.
+According to engineer Chris Porter, "We were working on a song [called 'Johnny Sex'], again we just had a Juno, LinnDrum and DX7, and we connected them all up so that we could run them off MIDI.
+After doing some programming, we returned to the studio the next afternoon, I pressed 'play' on the tape machine, the MIDI obviously wasn't right and everything started making these weird noises."
+This "pumping noise" inspired Michael to write a new song – "I Want Your Sex" – from scratch.
+Said Michael, "I thought it sounded really good, really tribal, and it gave me a totally different idea which I worked around, I just played the other stuff and had it sequenced."

-Part 1 of "I Want Your Sex" was recorded in August 1986 at Sarm West Studio 2, London, roughly 2 months after the Wham! split that June.
-It was written entirely in the studio, with Michael playing all the instruments: a LinnDrum, a Roland Juno-106 and a Yamaha DX7.
-Michael explained why he wrote the track this way in International Musician and Recording World magazine:
+Eventually, Michael decided to keep "I Want Your Sex" for himself.
+It was written entirely in the studio, with Michael playing all the instruments: a LinnDrum, a Roland Juno-106, a Yamaha DX7, and a Greengate DS3 sampler.
+Michael explained why he wrote the track this way in an issue of International Musician and Recording World magazine:

 I didn't want to write a song as such.
 I wanted to make a record.
 When it comes to making dance records I'm much more able to do them as I go along in the studio, because it's much more about sound and rhythm.
 I deliberately wanted to make a record where if you stripped it down to what was left of the song, there wasn't much of a song there.

 Michael admitted that the track was "really easy to do", but it was difficult in the sense that he intended it to be a dance record, so he "had to do something new with it every 16 bars" for the song's arrangement to "hold up interest-wise".
-"I Want Your Sex" was originally produced for David Austin, but Michael decided to keep the song for himself.

-The "squelching" bass sound heard in the song's introduction was caused entirely by accident, as engineer Chris Porter described:

-We were working on a song, again we just had a Juno, LinnDrum and DX7, and we connected them all up so that we could run them off MIDI.
-After doing some programming, we returned to the studio the next afternoon, I pressed "play" on the tape machine, the MIDI obviously wasn't right and everything started making these weird noises.
-The drums were triggering random sounds on the Juno and DX7, starting to make what you now hear as the intro on "I Want Your Sex": a strange squelching, pulsing bass sound.